-The taco has its origins in the pre Hispanic period, when other foods were eaten with tortillas, used as a scoop.
+The taco has its origins in the pre-Hispanic period when other foods were eaten with tortillas, used as a scoop.
 The modern taco developed in Mexico’s rural areas when wives would bring their husband’s meals to the fields wrapped in tortillas.
-Tacos arrived to the city when stands began to sell foods known to the many rural people who migrated to them in the 20th century.
+Tacos arrived in the city when stands began to sell foods known to the many rural people who migrated to them in the 20th century.
 This is especially true for Mexico City, which offers taco specialties from just about every region of the country.
 The taco bridges social and economic barriers in that everyone in the country eats them, leading it to be called “the most democratic of Mexican foods”.

 The fillings for tacos vary widely and most taco vendors have a specialty, the most known are the pastor and bistek.
 There are also tacos for more adventurous people that are filled with beef eyes, brains or tongue.

 Taco vendors are usually distinguished from other street food vendors by having a large block of wood called a tronco, on which meat and other fillings are minced with a cleaver.
 Garnishes vary but usually include chopped onion, cilantro, various salsas, grilled green onions, and lime wedges.